Nathanieljla/fSpy-Maya/README.md

 # fSpy-Maya
-Import fSpy files into Maya
+Import fSpy files into Maya.

+Note: This plug-in requires [pymel](https://pypi.org/project/pymel/), which isn't installed by this tool (at the moment)
 # Installation

 ### Drag & Drop